Zagori, Albania: Etymology

+The placename "Zagori" itself is derived from the Slavic Zagore meaning "beyond the mountains".
+But also has meaning in albanian language, meaning Za-Guri “Echoe from Stones”.
+The name is also found in a nearby region of Greece.

 Geography

 The region is primarily defined by the Zagoria valley, which is 27 km long with a watershed of 171 km2.
 Its highest point is Mount Nemërçkë at 2485 m above sea level, while the lowest is at 350 m.
 It is valued for its natural scenery and its pastoral traditions and includes the fields of Çajupi, Çajupi Mountain, and a twenty-meter-high waterfall called the "oars of Doshnica" (Rrema e Doshnicës).

 Demographics

 The municipality of Zagori has an Orthodox Albanian majority and an Aromanian minority.
 The municipality consists of the following villages: Sheper, Nivan, Konckë, Vithuq, Hoshtevë, Doshnicë, Zhej, Lliar, Topovë and Nderan.
 Konckë is inhabited by an Orthodox Albanian population.
 Doshnicë and Lliar are wholly populated by Orthodox Albanian Christians.
 The villages of Nderan, Nivan, Sheper, Topovë and Zhej are inhabited by Orthodox Albanians, and these villages contain some Aromanian families, while in Hoshtevë and Vithuq the Aromanian community is a significant minority population of the villages.
 Aromanian communities were part of the local population of Zagori in 1880, in particular in the villages of Topovë, Zhej and Lliarë.
 During the Communist era, a number of Aromanian families settled in some villages of Zagori as part of the resettlement policies of the People's Republic of Albania.

 Its people practised endogamy by intermarrying within their group, although occasionally the Greeks of Pogoni would marry a bride from the area and teach her Greek.
 The population of Zagori has dialectal and cultural characteristics of both the Lab and Tosk Albanian subgroups, though they also form a unique unit of their own, which traditionally does not marry with people from the neighbouring krahina etnografike of Lunxhëria.

 Its population is mostly Albanian-speaking, traditionally with an Eastern Orthodox Christian majority.
 It borders the regions of Lunxhëria to the west and Pogoni to the south.
 Historically, from Ottoman times when it was part of Tepelena kaza until 1920, Zagoria depended on Tepelena, but in 1920 it was instead subordinated to Përmeti, and then from 1924 until modern times, it has been subordinated to Gjirokastra.